 But all of that paid off on Oct.
 5 in a 7-6 win against Mount Ida.
 Mount Ida, the defending conference champion, lined up for a game-winning 33-yard field goal with 15 seconds remaining and missed it, giving the Bison its fourth consecutive win and confidence the team hadn’t previously experienced.

 “Usually that game doesn’t go our way,” Hantge said.
 “Usually they make that field goal and we’re the ones walking off with our heads down.
 But we were able to pull that one out.
 So, that was a defining moment.”

-Since then, the Bison have pulled out a few nailbiters to remain undefeated, including on Nov.
+Since then, the Bison has pulled out a few nailbiters to remain undefeated, including on Nov.
 2 against Becker, when freshman Chris Papacek blocked a game-winning field goal with no time remaining and teammate Ryan Bonheyo scooped up the ball and ran it back 79 yards to the end zone for the win.

 “Like I said, it’s inspiring,” Goldstein said.
 “It’s almost like this is meant to happen this year.
 It’s just been this amazing story.”

 Five years ago, when Goldstein was brought on as the offensive coordinator, he brought a triple-option offense with him.
 Since Gallaudet is small on numbers and mostly small on size, it seemed like the perfect fit.
 This year, the team leads the nation – all NCAA divisions – in time of possession at 36:40 minutes and is fourth in Division III with 326.6 rushing yards per game.